WebOfTrust/keri/docs/Q-and-A-Security.md

 Or for example TOR hidden services, these are not designed to be discoverable.
 In fact, the whole point of tool is to provide anonymity.
 Anonymity is a property of set membership, and it's destroyed by making the sets small or enumerable.
 (*@OR13b*)

- In many scenarii, what the elaborate question explains makes sense.
+ In many scenarios, what the elaborate question explains makes sense.
 I can understand a different design goal/priority for KERI, I think the rationale is quite clear in terms of where it stands in the DID space.
 (*@fimbault*)

 #### **Q: Follow up question 2: That's not deterministic?